Making Sense of Contracts

 When you have a valid and legally enforceable contract, there are rights and duties of the parties to the contract.
 In general, only the parties that entered the contract have rights and liabilities according to it.
 This is called the privity of the contract, excluding third parties.

 However, there are two exceptions to the privity of contracts: assignment of rights and delegations of duties.
-Another form of third party rights in a contract is a third party beneficiary contract.
-What are these types of third party rights in contracts?
+Another form of third-party rights in a contract is a third-party beneficiary contract.
+What are these types of third-party rights in contracts?
 When is a third party part of a legal contract?

 Assignment of Rights

 When you sign a bilateral contract, one party has a right to perform a task assigned by the other.
 The assignment of rights occurs when a third party is assigned the job of performing the task.
 When rights are assigned unconditionally, the rights of the assignor or person making the assignment are extinguished.
-The assignee has the right to demand performance of the original party on this new person.
+The assignee has the right to demand the performance of the original party on this new person.
 The assignee only gains the rights the original assignor had.
 For example, if someone sells book rights to a company in exchange for royalties and that company then sells or transfers rights to yet another firm, the new firm gains the book rights but cannot add film rights that the first company didn't have.

 Assignments can be revoked if the same right is assigned to a third party, the assignor dies, the assignor files for bankruptcy, or the assignee gives notice of revocation.